The Dirties (2013)

 Two high school students, tired of being harassed by a group of bullies called The Dirties, decide to make a film (also called The Dirties) where they can fantasize about killing the thugs.
 Matt is the mastermind behind the project, an exuberant but annoying motormouth obsessed with cinema.
 Owen, quiet and introspective, goes along with Matt’s plans but secretly longs to be liked by the hot chick he’s had a crush on since grade school.
 They’re an instantly recognizable pair of geeks hoping to connect.

-The Dirties isn’t completely successful: Its ambiguity ends up lessening the impact.
+The Dirties isn’t completely successful: Its ambiguity ends up lessening its impact.
 But I still appreciated its feverish postmodern approach.
-Many scenes were shot at an actual high school with real reactions from non-actors, and the bullying scenes feel frighteningly authentic.
+Many sequences were shot at an actual high school with real reactions from non-actors, and the bullying feels frighteningly authentic.
 A scene where Owen gets slapped around had me getting angry and frustrated.
 And watching Matt and Owen sit by a fire and discuss the names of the people they’d like to execute is heartbreaking.
-Perhaps this is where The Dirties ends up succeeding more: As a realistic take on the horrible phenomenon of bullying, where the abused can become the abuser and a violent fantasy can turn into a deadly reality.
+Perhaps this is where The Dirties ends up really hitting you in the gut: As a portrait of loneliness and despair where a violent fantasy can turn into a deadly reality.

 Carlos I. Cuevas